tallus/apprentice-boot-camp-fundamentals-3/docs/_posts/0000-03-05-branching-exercise.md

-## Exercise: Make two changes using branches
+## Exercise: Make changes on branches

 * Work in pairs, ___***SHARE THE SAME GIT REPOSITORY***___
 * Create two branches based on the same start point
   * `git checkout -b branch_to_create`
-* One person implements Story 2 - Diesel vehicles
+* One person implements Story 2
-* One person implements Story 3 - Alternative fuel vehicles
+* One person implements Story 3
-* Add to your TaxCalculator implementation
+* Add to your TaxCalculator implementation with regular commits
-* Merge branches back to master one by one (observe Travis in between)
+* Merge branches back to master one by one
+* Check Travis after each push

 Notes: